sc3/cook-convictions/slides/about-data.md

 On this website, we've broken down the data into some of the most important things we've learned.
 But as you're reading, keep in mind a few things.

 - Our data doesn't include race or information on whether the conviction is the same as the <span data-term="initialcharge">initial charge</span>
-- We also don't know how many cases are filed.
-[Pop-out: This means that the actual number of people streaming through the court rooms is much larger than the couple hundred thousand records we were given.]
+- We also don't know how many cases are filed. {{ popout('only_convictions') }}
 - We requested every <span data-term="conviction">conviction</span>, but because of data access issues in Cook County, we don't know if we received them all.
 - We don't know about an individual's <span data-term="priorconvicts">prior convictions</span>.
-- This information doesn't tell us where a crime occurred, prevalence of crime in a particular community, or the total number of crimes that occur in the city.
-[Pop-out:  There are significant differences between the amount of crime that occurs, that is reported to police, that results in arrest, is accepted for prosecution, that is prosecuted, and the amount that ends up in a conviction.
-At each stage a certain amount of crimes fall out of the system.]
+- This information doesn't tell us where a crime occurred, prevalence of crime in a particular community, or the total number of crimes that occur in the city. {{ popout('no_crime_locations') }}

 While we provide our raw data, the team has modified the data in order to remove any personally identifiable information including exact address of those convicted, fingerprint files or case numbers.